 We are exposed to commodity price risk on sales of natural gas.
-Our natural gas business sold 12.1 billion cubic feet of gas during the year ended December 31, 2013.
+Our natural gas business sold 11.2 billion cubic feet of gas during the year ended December 31, 2014.
 We occasionally utilize derivative commodity instruments to manage the exposure to changing natural gas prices.
 Such derivative instruments are structured as cash flow hedges and not for trading.
 These swap contracts effectively converted a portion of forecasted sales at floating-rate natural gas prices to a fixed-rate basis.
-As described in Note 19 of "Notes to Consolidated Financial Statements," in order to reduce the risk associated with natural gas price volatility, on June 7, 2011 we entered into a one year swap contract to hedge 4.2 million MMBTUs of natural gas sales at a price of \$5.00 per MMBTU beginning in July 2011 and ending June 2012.
-The swap agreement hedged approximately 30% of natural gas sales from July 2011 until June 2012.
-There were no derivative instruments that were entered into during 2013 and as of December 31, 2013, no swap contracts were outstanding.
+No derivative instruments were entered into during 2014 and, as of December 31, 2014, none were outstanding.